GeekAlexis/FastMOT/README.md

     ```
     ENGINE_PATH: path to TensorRT engine (converted at runtime)
     MODEL_PATH: path to ONNX model
-    INPUT_SHAPE: input size in the format (channel, height, width)
+    INPUT_SHAPE: input size in the format "(channel, height, width)"
     OUTPUT_LAYOUT: feature dimension output by the model (e.g. 512)
     METRIC: distance metric used to match features (e.g. 'euclidean')
     ```